alec-c4/alec-c4.com/src/content/blog/2024-09-22-macos-sequoia-for-hackers.md

 ![Control center](/blog/macos-sequoia/system-01.png)

-Next option we need to change - desktop and docker preferences.
+Next option we need to change - desktop and dock preferences.
 We've set dock small as possible, enabled magnification on hover and auto-hide.
 Also, applications will minimize to the application icon, but not to create extra icons in dock on minimize.
 To keep desktop looks clean - we've unchecked check-boxes "Show items on desktop and stage manager".

 ![Desktop and dock](/blog/macos-sequoia/system-02.png)